13th Infantry Regiment (Poland): Beginnings

-The regiment was formed on November 7, 1918, in the village of Madefalda, located in Hungarian Transilvania.
+The regiment was formed on November 7, 1918, in the village of Madefalda, located in Hungarian Transylvania.
 On that day, soldiers of the Austro-Hungarian 13th Infantry Regiment, which consisted mostly of ethnic Poles (80%), decided to turn their unit into the 13th Polish Infantry Regiment.

-On November 13, the unit reached Krakow by rail, without its weapons and food, which had been taken from them by the Czechs and the Hungarians.
-At the same time, reserve battalion of the Austro-Hungarian 13th Infantry Regiment, stationed in Olomouc, also pledged its allegiance to the newly restored Poland, and brought to Krakow its money, weapons, ammunition and uniforms.
+On November 13, the unit reached Kraków by rail, without its weapons and food, which had been taken from them by the Czechs and the Hungarians.
+At the same time, reserve battalion of the Austro-Hungarian 13th Infantry Regiment, stationed in Olomouc, also pledged its allegiance to the newly restored Poland, and brought to Kraków its money, weapons, ammunition and uniforms.

-Following the order of the Polish Military Command of Krakow (Polska Komenda Wojskowa), the 8th Infantry Regiment, consisting of Poles who had served in Austro-Hungarian forces, was formed in mid-November 1918.
-The new unit took the barracks of King Jan III Sobieski, and pledged allegiance to Poland in late November in Wawel Castle.
-On February 8, 1919, the regiment, renamed into the 13th Infantry Regiment, was sent to Lwow, to fight in the Polish-Ukrainian War.
+Following the order of the Polish Military Command of Kraków (Polska Komenda Wojskowa), the 8th Infantry Regiment, consisting of Poles who had served in Austro-Hungarian forces, was formed in mid-November 1918.
+The new unit took the barracks of King John III Sobieski, and pledged allegiance to Poland in late November in Wawel Castle.
+On February 8, 1919, the regiment, renamed into the 13th Infantry Regiment, was sent to Lwów, to fight in the Polish-Ukrainian War.

-Wars of 1919 - 1921
+Wars of 1919–1921

 During the Polish-Soviet War, the regiment, which belonged to the 8th Infantry Division, was part of the XV Infantry Brigade.
-On August 14, 1920, it attacked Soviet positions near Ossow (see Battle of Ossow).
+On August 14, 1920, it attacked Soviet positions near Ossów (see Battle of Ossów).

 On September 16, 1920, the regiment, commanded by Captain Jan Gabrys, fought in the Battle of Dytiatyn, known in Polish as Thermopylae.
 Out of approximately 200 soldiers who defended Hill 385, 97 were killed, and another 86 were wounded.
 In 1930, a church monument was built in the location of the tomb of the soldiers of the regiment.
 The church was destroyed by Soviet authorities after 1945.

 Second Polish Republic

 After the war, the regiment was briefly stationed in Lubar, to be transferred to Krzemieniec, on December 2, 1920.
-In March 1921, it was moved to its permanent location at Pultusk.
-During the 1926 May Coup (Poland), it supported the forces of Jozef Pilsudski.
+In March 1921, it was moved to its permanent location at Pułtusk.
+During the 1926 May Coup (Poland), it supported the forces of Józef Piłsudski.

-Mobilized in August 1939, the regiment was part of its 8th Infantry Division, Modlin Army, and initially fought in the area of Pultusk.
+Mobilized in August 1939, the regiment was part of its 8th Infantry Division, Modlin Army, and initially fought in the area of Pułtusk.

+Polish Armed Forces in the East

+On 13 September 1941, the regiment was reformed as part of the Polish Armed Forces in the East.
+It was then attached to the 5th Infantry Division.
+On 25 October 1942, the regiment was disbanded in order to form two new battalions for the 5th Infantry Division.

+On 5 July 1944, the regiment was once again reformed in the village of Małe Koszaryszcze near the city of Zhytomyr.
+It participated in the Prague offensive.
+The regiment was disbanded in 1957.